-All children with SEND at range 3 or above have a personal learning plan which is reviewed on a termly basis with parents/carers and other agencies when appropriate.
-Pupils who have an EHCP have a formal annual review.
+All children with SEND at range 3 or above have a personal learning plan which is evaluated on a termly basis with parents/carers and other agencies when appropriate.
+Pupils who have an EHCP have a formal annual review as well as termly evaluations to address the needs of the child.